deeputech/deeputech.github.io/_posts/2020-08-12-the-problem-with-hiring-in-it.md

 ---
-title: 'Let''s face it, we have a broken technical interview process in our industry'
+title: "Let's face it, we have a broken technical interview process in our industry"
 description: >-
   How the current technical interview process followed by the majority of the companies favor only a small subset of developers.